SirSireesh/Sudoku-Solver/README.md

 `make install`

-in that order to istall the program to `/opt/local/bin`
+in that order to install the program to `/opt/local/bin`

 ###Usage
 ssolver [options]